 Investment case summary

-The profit warnings from Provident Financial last year had a material impact on its share price.
+The profit warnings from Provident Financial in 2017 had a material impact on its share price.
 We had expected its management team, who we knew well and who had built an excellent operational track record over a very long period of time, to successfully execute the changes to its home credit division’s operating model.
 With the benefit of hindsight, this was a misjudgement.

 Although this has represented a disappointing situation, as is nearly always the case in the face of bad news, the stock market has reacted in a disproportionate way.
 As a result, we have maintained our exposure to the business within the portfolios, determined to remain disciplined in our fundamentally-based investment approach.

 From our perspective, on the basis of everything we were able to know about the business, Provident Financial’s shares were undervalued before the profit warning and became even more profoundly so after it.
-There has been change in leadership – some of it inevitable, some of it very unfortunate – but our relationship with the business remains positive and supportive.
-In our view, the business is now on a stable recovery path and it retains many of the qualities that initially attracted us to it.
+There has been change in leadership – some of it inevitable, some of it very unfortunate – but we remain fully engaged with the business as it navigates through the process of rehabilitation.
+In our view, the business is now on an appropriate recovery path and it retains many of the qualities that initially attracted us to it.
 Fundamentally, it remains a high-quality business which is competitively well-positioned in its markets.
 The successful resolution of regulatory matters has allowed these qualities to become more apparent but we continue to believe that the company’s intrinsic value is substantially higher than the current share price would suggest.

 |Themes||UK domestic exposure|